Preconception Counseling and Prevention of Sexual Transmission of Zika Virus

 - More details are available from the CDC's Interim Guidance for Protecting Workers from Occupational Exposure to Zika Virus (4/10/16) (PDF) .

-Also, all travelers to or residents of areas with ongoing Zika virus transmission should strictly follow measures to prevent mosquito bites.
+Also, healthcare workers who travel to or reside in areas with ongoing Zika virus transmission should strictly follow measures to prevent mosquito bites during their work.